lilyball/textmate-bundles/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

 This command must be executed if you want to use the R commands `fix()` or `edit()`!

-## Evaluate Line/Selection and Copy into Pasteboard
+## Execute Line/Selection and Copy into Pasteboard
 <button>⇧&#x2305;</button>
 It executes the selection or the current line and copies the result into the pasteboard.
 If the result has a dimension like a matrix write.table(sep='\t') will be used.